ctlab/GADMA/docs/source/user_manual/confidence_intervals.rst

 Confidence intervals
 ======================

-GADMA contains special scripts for Confidence Intervals evaluation.
+GADMA contains special scripts for confidence intervals (CI) evaluation.
 To get CI one will need correctly bootstrapped data.
 If SNP's that were used for AFS are unlinked, then usual bootstrap over them should be performed.
 However, if they are linked then block bootstrap should be used.
-It is done over the unlinked regions of genome.
+It is done over the unlinked regions of the genome.

 When bootstrapped data is ready, one should run two scripts ``gadma-run_ls_on_boot_data`` and ``gadma-get_confidence_intervals`` in order to get CI.
-One can find example `here <https://bitbucket.org/noscode/gadma_results/src/master/YRI_CEU/model_1/>`_.
+One can find an example `here <https://bitbucket.org/noscode/gadma_results/src/master/YRI_CEU/model_1/>`_.

 Run local search on bootstrapped data
 ----------------------------------------
-First script ``gadma-run_ls_on_boot_data`` runs local search from known optimum for initial AFS (the one that GADMA found) for each AFS from bootstrap.
+The first script ``gadma-run_ls_on_boot_data`` runs local search from known optimum for initial AFS (the one that GADMA found) for each AFS from bootstrap.
 The usage is following:

 .. code-block:: console